Gwyd0/Sparx-bwk/README.md

+Note: This project is no longer being updated, please use [this](https://github.com/Gwyd0/Sparx-bwk-extention)

 # Sparx-BWK
 **Sparx-Bookwork-Code** is a project I've been working on for about a year (mostly as a hobby and because I'm lazy).